 The highest level of symmetric-key encryption currently available is the Advanced Encryption Techniques (AES) 256 bit.
 This is the level of encryption utilized by the U.S. Military, Department of Defense, and other Government Agencies.
 This level of encryption is so strong that if an outside party doesn’t have the key, breaking the encryption would require more computing power and electricity than currently available on the planet today.

-Opening an Encrypted Email
+Opening an Encrypted Email In Gmail And Outlook

 For opening an encrypted email sent with public-key encryption, the process is a bit more complicated.
 You will already need to have the private key, or digital certificate, of the sender saved on your computer.
 This will then be used to validate the public key for that sender.
 Comparing both of these will allow you to authenticate the sender and open the encrypted email.